zakladniy/text_data_augmentation_tools/README.md

 - replacing a word with its synonym/most similar words:
   - based on WordNet
   - based on Word2Vec model
-- random permutations/deletions of words #TODO
+- random permutations/deletions of words
 - insertion of parasitic words #TODO
 - inserting introductory words #TODO
 - inserting typos #TODO